wprender/cloudbreak-docs/docs/aws.md

 * Kibana (3080)
 * Elasticsearch (9200)

-If `Public in account` is checked all the users belonging to your account will be able to use this security group template to create clusters, but cannot delete or modify it.
+If `Public in account` is checked all the users belonging to your account will be able to use this security group template to create clusters, but cannot delete it.

->**Note** that the security groups are *not created* on AWS after the `Create Security Group` button is pushed, only after the cluster provisioning starts with the selected security group template.
+>**NOTE** The security groups are created on AWS only after the cluster provisioning starts with the selected security group template.

 ![](/images/ui-secgroup.png)
+<sub>*Full size [here](/images/ui-secgroup.png).*</sub>

 ## Defining cluster services